FAQs

 Is financial aid available in summer?

-Yes!
-Because summer is the 4th quarter of the previous academic year, students applying for aid must submit a 2024-2025 FAFSA or Dream Application in addition to the 2025-2026 application submitted for financial aid starting in fall.
+Because summer is the 4th quarter of the previous academic year, students applying for aid must submit a 2025-2026 FAFSA or Dream Application in addition to the 2026-2027 application submitted for financial aid starting in fall.
 Transfer students and students who already have the previous year’s application on file should make an update to add the UCSC school Code 001321.
-Find out more about eligibility requirements by visiting the Financial Aid website.
+Find out more about eligibility requirements for Summer Edge students by visiting the Financial Aid website.

-No, you must enroll in the minimum number of credits for the summer AND have your aid applications on file with UCSC before the Financial Aid office can put together an aid offer.
+Financial Aid will review your application once these two criteria are met.
 If your offer is not what you expected, or you decide to cancel Summer Edge, you have until the drop deadline for the session you are enrolled in to drop with a full tuition refund.

 I’ve enrolled in summer classes.
 When do I have to pay my tuition?

-You can start paying after charges post to your account.
+If a charge says ‘future’, it was posted after our most recent billing cycle and has not yet been billed and is not due yet.
+Any charge on your account can be paid (due or future) once it has been posted to your account.
 There are no Student Business Services payment plans available over the summer.
-You can pay at your own pace, but summer tuition and the Campus Fee are due by August 11.
+You can pay at your own pace, but summer tuition and the Campus Fee are due by August 10.
 Visit the Payments and Refunds page on our website to learn more.

 Housing